biilmann/Webpop/ajax-form/README.md

 Problem with the tutorial version above is that any files requested from file upload fields are not sent through with the form submission.
 A way around this is to use the FormData javascript object: https://developer.mozilla.org/en-US/docs/Web/Guide/Using_FormData_Objects

+The template uses an animated loading GIF that appears once the submit button is clicked.

 The javascript is client-side so it's not an extension.
 Just load it as with other js files in the layout template :)
 NOTE: FormData is not available for IE9 and below.